How much does your average American know about Spain?

-Apparently, How I Met Your Mother did a recent episode in which Ted, as a teenager, travels around Spain.
+Several years ago, How I Met Your Mother did an episode in which Ted, as a teenager, travels around Spain.
 In the course of his travels, he runs into a mariachi band and dances a tango.

-(Mariachis are Mexican, and tango is Argentinian.
+Mariachis are Mexican, and tango is Argentinian.
 Neither of those cultural trends have anything to do with Spain, the country in Europe.
 Obviously, Hollywood isn’t doing much to educate anybody.

 So how much do I know about Spain now?

-After more than a decade living in Madrid, I now know a lot more about Spanish life.
+After almost two decades living in Madrid and Barcelona, I now know a lot more about Spanish life.

 I’ve read some history books, watched some films, learned how to cook some awesome Spanish food.

-I’ve read some Cervantes in Spanish, learned some profanity, and travelled around as much as I have been able.
+I’ve read a bit of Cervantes in Spanish, learned some profanity, and travelled around as much as I have been able.
 Mostly, I’ve just talked to a lot of people.

 But I’m far from being “really Spanish” – whatever that means!